 Our first day in Banff involved watching television and enjoying the gorgeous mountain views from our hotel window.
 We always use the first day in a new area to allow the children to get settled and allow us a bit of time to rest.

-The Banff Boat Cruise that takes you through Lake Minnewanka is a delight for all ages.
+The Banff Boat Cruisethat takes you through Lake Minnewanka is a delight for all ages.
 The hour long cruise gives views of the mountains that cannot be seen elsewhere.
-The highlight of the cruise is getting to view Devil’s Gap, which despite its offputting name is probably more like heaven on earth.
+The highlight of the cruise is getting to view Devil’s Gap.
+Despite its offputting name, it’s probably more like heaven on earth.

 The cruise offers parents with great facts about the Lake Minnewanka and Banff.
 Also, you can take a picture with the Captain before and after the cruise.
 That is sure to be a favorite keepsake for older children.

 The “castle” of Banff is a delight to visit and surely to stay in.
 While we didn’t spend much time inside, my son loved to look at the “castle” and feel like he was living in a real-life fairytale.